 For most of us, eating seasonally is a foreign concept.
 Many people don't even know that foods have a season, let alone what foods are in season at any given time of year.
 In the US, we enjoy practically unlimited access to any food at any time of the year.
 Tomatoes in December are nice, but not without consequences.
 Flavor suffers, nutrient levels decline, and environmental impact soars with each mile a food must travel to reach its ultimate destination.

 Seasonal food, on the other hand, is fresh and local!
-Boasting a host of benefits, including better flavor, more nutrients, and less environmental burden, it's usually picked just hours or days before you buy it (while standard supermarket produce can weather many days or even weeks in transport).
+Boasting a host of benefits, including better flavor, more nutrients and less environmental burden, it's usually picked just hours or days before you buy it (while standard supermarket produce can weather many days or even weeks in transport).
 It’s also healthier for the environment because the food has traveled a shorter distance, meaning fewer fossil fuels are used in its transport from the farm to your table.

 Possibly the best benefit though, is that seasonal food is always interesting, as each season brings a new crop of foods that you haven't had for an entire year.
 Before you've had a chance to tire of its bounty, the season changes to bring new, flavorful foods to add to your pantry.